aws-samples/realtime-toxicity-detection/lambda/README.md

 ### Test

-At this stage we have linked out SageMaker Inference Endpoint to our AWS Lambda function, and given it a secure but publicly addressable HTTPS URI.
+At this stage we have linked our SageMaker Inference Endpoint to our AWS Lambda function, and given it a secure but publicly addressable HTTPS URI.
 We don't need to pre-process the text, as this is taken care of by our SageMaker Inference Endpoint.

 From the `Configuration` menu, select `Function URL` from the left navigation, and from there you will see the URL address.
-Click it and it will open in a new tab and throw a 403 error : `{"Message":"Forbidden"}` as we haven't authenticated to it yet.
+Click it and it will open in a new tab and throw an HTTP 403 error : `{"Message":"Forbidden"}` as we haven't authenticated to it yet.

-So, to test our function is working together with SageMaker, we can configure a Lambda Test.
+So, to test our function is working in conjunction with SageMaker, we can configure a Lambda Test.

 - Select the `Test` tab, and `Create new event`
 - Enter a suitable `Event name`